-Facebook will be your best friend, as you can publish in local classifieds to get noticed.
-This will help you get your first customers, and you won’t have to pay for advertisement.
+Facebook will be your best friend.
+Share your new business and customer before-after photos with your network and local buy-sell groups.
+You can publish in local classifieds to get noticed.
+This will help you get steady customers, and you won’t have to pay for advertisement.

 Get your social media presence built up as soon as possible, using Facebook and Twitter to share your work, offer promo discounts and inform potential customers on the benefits to a detail over a basic car wash.

 It’s also wise to have your own website and logo created to start establishing your brand.
 After you get a few customers, consider reinvesting some of the money you earned into Facebook and Google Ads.